 From where?
 To Budapest from Warsaw, Cracow.
 To Vienna from Berlin, Amsterdam

-The scenic Danube Cycling Path is one of the most popular cycling routes in Europe.
-You will visit three European capitals: Budapest, Bratislava and Vienna on the course of 300 km.
+The scenic Danube Cycling Path is one of Europe’s most popular cycling routes.
+You will visit three European capitals, Budapest, Bratislava and Vienna, on the course of 300 km.
 The trail is perfect for beginner cycle tourists.
 The infrastructure is well developed, and the route is rather flat, so an average person will easily survive it.
 Besides the three capitals, one of the highlights is the charming and historical town of Visegrad.
 Plan also some extra time for relaxing on the Danube sandy beaches.

 The Netherlands – a paradise for cyclists